 The reason for this is the human need to check things off lists.
 It’s a weird collective obsession, I know, but has been validated in countless cognitive researches.
 As such, most apps work hard to recreate the sense of pleasure we get from checking things off our lists, via clever UX design: strikethrough on completed items, marking checkboxes and greyed-out text are just some examples.

-Let’s take a look at some of the more popular productivity apps, and project management apps which leverage the same principles: in Trello, you can drag items from list to the Done list, echoing the physical action of striking a line on a sentence.
+Let’s take a look at some of the more popular productivity apps, which leverage the same principles: in Trello, you can drag items from list to the Done list, echoing the physical action of striking a line on a sentence.

 Trello’s Drag & Drop

 Google Keep allows you to mark a checkbox that applies a strikeout to the item; Wunderlist have taken it a step further – they added a tiny, triumphant notification sound that accompanies each completed item.